katelloyd83/sound-fundamentals/modules/week-3/_posts/2010-01-01-capturing.md

 ![Example of selecting the share option](../imgs/share-button.jpeg "Example of selecting the share option")

 This will bring up another option window.
-Depending on the size of your file, you may be able to email it to you-self using the "MAIL" selection.
+Depending on the size of your file, you may be able to email it to yourself using the "MAIL" selection.
 However, there is the potential it will be too large to send as an email attachment.
 In which case, you will want to select the 3-dots next to "MORE", where you will be able to access the entirety of your phones sharing options.
 If you have the Box app installed and connected to your university account, I would suggest you save it as a file in the Box app.
 Otherwise, you are welcome to share to your computer in anyway you normally would share a large file from your phone to computer.

 ## Use it in Reaper